Basketball is a global sport.

 Blazers center Enes Kanter, who is from Turkey, has been critical of Turkish president Recep Tayyip Erdoğan and describes himself as a close ally of U.S.-based cleric Fethullah Gulen.
 Gulen has been accused of being part of a failed coup attempt in 2016, something he denies having involvement in.

 Basketball fans in Turkey will still be able to watch the Eastern Conference finals between the Milwaukee Bucks and Toronto Raptors.
-They also can watch the games through an NBA TV subscription and online.
+They also can watch both the Western Conference finals and Eastern Conference finals with an NBA TV subscription and online via NBA League Pass.

 Kanter responded to the news with an Instagram post Tuesday.